Local Transportation Projects

 Route 7/Williams Gap Road Turnlane: Construction is complete and roadway opened on May 3, 2018; final street acceptance underway.
 This project is complete.

 Route 7 / Route 9 Interchange Modifications - Interchange modifications to improve traffic operations on eastbound Route 7, E. Colonial Hwy and Dry Mill Road during the AM Peak Period.
 A VDOT STARS study has found that reducing eastbound Route 9 to a single lane through the interchange and extending the eastbound Route 7 entrance ramp will reduce congestion along eastbound Route 7, eastbound East Colonial Highway and westbound Dry Mill Road during the AM peak.
-Currently, the only portion of this project moving forward is extending the eastbound Route 7 entrance ramp; design is being completed and community outreach will take place in fall 2019.
-Construction funding, likely $1.6M, is still needed, before the project goes to bid summer/fall 2020, with construction beginning in summer/fall 2021
+Currently, the only portion of this project moving forward is extending the eastbound Route 7 entrance ramp; design is being completed.
+Construction funding, likely $1.6M, is still needed, before the project goes to bid for construction.

 Route 7 Corridor Safety and Operations Improvements (between Route 9 and the Dulles Greenway) This project would complete widening of Rt.
 7 to three lanes in each direction from Rt.
 9 to the Dulles Greenway.
 Loudoun County applied for SmartScale funding Aug.
 6, 2018.
 The Northam administration greatly increased the project cost estimate, and other problems with the SmartScale system resulted in the project not being funded.